 Highschool of the Dead has earned its place in my collection, both as a top ecchi manga and as one of the most memorable zombie stories I’ve encountered.
 It perfectly encapsulates everything I love about B-horror zombie movies.
 The story, which follows a group of high schoolers trying to survive in a zombie apocalypse, resonates because of its real portrayal of their adaptation to their grim reality and the internal battles they face.
 The series doesn’t just paint characters as purely good or bad; it delves into the grey areas, exploring the complexity of human nature when pushed to the brink.

 The diversity of the characters’ personalities is great as well.
-Each brings a unique skill set vital for survival, and the broader glimpses into how various groups and even nations react to the apocalypse add depth.
+Each brings a unique skill set vital for survival, and the broader glimpses into how various groups and even nations react to this grim situation add depth.
 Beyond the story, the artwork is beautiful.
 The zombies in this manga are among the most detailed I’ve ever seen.
 Highschool of the Dead is full of action, but there’s much more to this one than meets the eye; the series maintains a balance between action-packed sequences and the high stakes that come with living in a world that’s full of zombies.

 I highly recommend picking up the series any way you can, but the Highschool of the Dead Full Color Editions are a game-changer because they highlight Shouji Sato’s unparalleled art in a whole new light.